Last Updated: December 14, 2022

 Federal, State, and Region-Specific Information

 You may have specific privacy rights in your state or region.
 For example, in the United States, residents of California and other states have specific privacy rights, as well as 23andMe residents of the European Economic Area (EEA), the UK, Switzerland and other jurisdictions.

-23andMe and/or our contracted genotyping laboratory will retain your Genetic Information, date of birth, and sex as required for compliance with applicable legal obligations, including the federal Clinical Laboratory Improvement Amendments of 1988 (CLIA), California Business and Professions Code Section 1265 and College of American Pathologists (CAP) accreditation requirements.
+23andMe and/or our contracted genotyping laboratory will retain your Genetic Information, date of birth, and sex as required for compliance with applicable legal obligations, including the federal Clinical Laboratory Improvement Amendments of 1988 (CLIA), California Business and Professions Code Section 1265 and College of American Pathologists (CAP) accreditation requirements, even if you chose to delete your account.
 23andMe will also retain limited information related to your account and data deletion request, including but not limited to, your email address, account deletion request identifier, communications related to inquiries or complaints and legal agreements for a limited period of time as required by law, contractual obligations, and/or as necessary for the establishment, exercise or defense of legal claims and for audit and compliance purposes.

 Changes to this Privacy Statement

 We may make changes to this Privacy Statement from time to time.
 We’ll let you know about those changes here or by reaching out to you via email or some other contact method, such as through in-app notification, or on another website page or feature.

 If you have questions about this Privacy Statement, or have a complaint or inquiry, please email 23andMe’s Privacy Administrator at email@example.com, call us at 1.800.239.5230, or send a letter to: